PauseAI/pauseai-website/src/posts/xrisk.md

 The list includes people like:

-- **Stuart Russell**, writer of the #1 textbook on Artificial Intelligence used in most AI studies
+- **Stuart Russell**, writer of the #1 textbook on Artificial Intelligence used in most AI studies: ["If we pursue [our current approach], then we will eventually lose control over the machines"](https://news.berkeley.edu/2023/04/07/stuart-russell-calls-for-new-approach-for-ai-a-civilization-ending-technology/)
-- **Yoshua Bengio**, deep learning pioneer and winner of the Turing Award.
+- **Yoshua Bengio**, deep learning pioneer and winner of the Turing Award: ["rogue AI may be dangerous for the whole of humanity [...] banning powerful AI systems (say beyond the abilities of GPT-4) that are given autonomy and agency would be a good start"](https://yoshuabengio.org/2023/05/22/how-rogue-ais-may-arise/)

 But this is not the only time that we've been warned about the existential dangers of AI:

 - **Stephen Hawking**, theoretical physicist & cosmologist: ["The development of full artificial intelligence could spell the end of the human race"](https://nypost.com/2023/05/01/stephen-hawking-warned-ai-could-mean-the-end-of-the-human-race/).
-- **Geoffrey Hinton**, the "Godfather of AI", [left Google](https://fortune.com/2023/05/01/godfather-ai-geoffrey-hinton-quit-google-regrets-lifes-work-bad-actors/) to warn people of AI: ["This is an existential risk"](https://www.reuters.com/technology/ai-pioneer-says-its-threat-world-may-be-more-urgent-than-climate-change-2023-05-05/)
+- **Geoffrey Hinton**, the "Godfather of AI" and Turing Award winner, [left Google](https://fortune.com/2023/05/01/godfather-ai-geoffrey-hinton-quit-google-regrets-lifes-work-bad-actors/) to warn people of AI: ["This is an existential risk"](https://www.reuters.com/technology/ai-pioneer-says-its-threat-world-may-be-more-urgent-than-climate-change-2023-05-05/)
 - **Eliezer Yudkowsky**, founder of MIRI and conceptual father of the AI safety field: ["If we go ahead on this everyone will die"](https://time.com/6266923/ai-eliezer-yudkowsky-open-letter-not-enough/).

 Even the leaders and investors of the AI companies themselves are warning us: